 What’s your most vivid travel moment?

 I’ll never forget the time I stepped out of Ikebukuro Station and found myself in the middle of Fukuro Matsuri, the region’s largest yosakoi festival.
-Japanese festivals are always a blast to the senses, from booming taiko drums to delicious smelling street food, but nothing could have prepared me for the sights and sounds of 5,000 brightly costumed dancers performing on the city streets.
-With over 100 teams, I sat with the cheering fans and tried to pick a favourite, an impossible task given the talent of everyone involved.
+Japanese festivals are always a blast to the senses, from booming taiko drums to delicious-smelling street food, but nothing could have prepared me for the sights and sounds of 5,000 brightly costumed dancers performing on the city streets.
+With over 100 teams, I sat with the cheering fans and tried to pick a favorite, an impossible task given the talent of everyone involved.
 From costume changes to giant waving flags, traditional shamisen music to energetic jpop, Fukuro Matsuri is bursting with color and energy.